-School’s out and you’ve got to keep the kids entertained 😨 Don’t panic!
-We’ve got loads of fun things to do in the City, including activities that’ll fascinate your kids and get them active in the great outdoors 🌳
+School’s out and you’ve got to keep the kids entertained! 😨 Don’t panic, we’ve got loads of fun things to do in the City.
+From activities that’ll fascinate your kids to things to get them active in the great outdoors.🌳

 The kids (and you!) will be amazed at what you can see and do at the Science Museum.
 Best of all, most activities are 🆓!

 From touching a real moon rock and seeing the satellites and rockets 🚀 used to explore space, to sitting in flight simulators, watching lightning strike ⚡, sitting under a canopy of stars 🌟 and visiting the award-winning exhibition on how maths connects our lives.
 There’s hours of discovery at the Museum.